 The Driessen Fellow program is based on the philosophy espoused by Paul Driessen, author of Cracking Big Green and Eco Imperialism: Green Power, Black Death.
 Driessen is a stalwart advocate for true conservation, societal advancement, and the rights of minority and indigenous peoples around the world.

-- Recruit new students to the cause by tabling on campus to gain new contacts and members.
+Recruit new students to the cause by talking to friends and contacts or tabling on campus to gain new contacts and members.

 Please email leadership at [email protected] to learn more!